 - Luganda:

-- Luganda often serves as a lingua franca for communication among people from different parts of Uganda.
+- Luganda often serves as a lingua franca for communication among people from different parts of Uganda as it is easily adaptable.

 - English: